Words and terms used in the world of From The Waters.

 Plural pikrews.
 A native Ephillion creature much like a mouse.

 Plural piveodae.
-A domesticated bird, similar to a dove.
-Gold and brown with blue eyes.
+A domesticated bird, similar to a dove, that is gold and brown and has blue eyes.

 A type of expensive wool.